Home Classes Trips More Blog back

 Recipe Copyright © 1995 Kasma Loha-unchit.

-• Thai green epplant Homemade curry paste (see "Green Curry Paste" below)
+• Fresh home-made green curry paste (see below)

 • 1-2 Tbs. palm or coconut sugar, to taste

-• 1/2 cup pea eggplants (ma-keua puang), if available; or use fresh shelled peas
+• 1/2 cup pea eggplants (makeua puang), or substitute fresh shelled peas (see Notes and Pointers, below)

-• 1-2 green jalapeno peppers, each cut into 6-8 long slivers
+• 2 green serrano peppers, cut each into 6-8 long slivers with seeds

-• 1 cup Thai sweet basil leaves and flowers (bai horapa)
+• 1 cup Thai sweet basil leaves and flower buds (bai horapa)

-• 4 dark green jalapeno or serrano peppers, chopped
+• 4 dark green serrano peppers, chopped with seeds

-• 1 Tbs. coriander seeds, lightly toasted till aromatic, then ground
+• 1 Tbs. coriander seeds, lightly toasted till fragrant, then ground

 • 1 tsp. course sea salt

-• 1 tsp. grated zest of fresh kaffir lime; or substitute with finely chopped reconstituted dried kaffir lime peel
+• 1 tsp. finely chopped kaffir lime peel

 • 3 shallots, chopped